-The short film “One last try’ beautifully interpreted by actress Kjersti Holmen is now available on the Norwegian library platform FILMBIB.
-The film was nominated for the short film price at the Grimstad shortfilmfestival June 2018, where it participated in the competition.
+The short film One last try, beautifully interpreted by actress Kjersti Holmen is available on the Norwegian library platform FILMBIB.
+The film was nominated for the short film price at the Grimstad shortfilmfestival June 2018.

-Our two documentary projects “Haydn stuck on my mind” and “The real time music tale” are in the pre production, getting ready for distribution.
+Our two documentary projects Haydn stuck on my mind and The real time music tale are in the pre production, getting ready for distribution.

 After her stay in Sunnås rehab clinic, Mona J. Hoel has had his own perspective on being handicapped and is currently working on the second documentary for the Sunnå Foundation.
 One is a documentation of a stay at Hurdal where patients learn to drive sitski.
 It is on youtube; http://youtu.be/JyRQuQa4zAg

-We are now on target with PUSTEROM, a documentary about the art project at Sunnås Hospital, initiated by their employees painter and ceramist Ellen Frøysa.
+We are now on target with Pusterom, a documentary about the art project at Sunnås Hospital, initiated by their employees painter and ceramist Ellen Frøysa.

-Mona J. Hoel is currently developing her series “The ten forced commandments.”
+Mona Johanne Hoel is currently developing her series The ten forced commandments.

-In 1998, Mona J. Hoel was invited by Ernst Billgren to participate in one of his fun projects “The Art of Exposing a Film Recording” an exhibition in his direction presented by Jan Blomgren at Färgfabriken Stockholm.
-Ernst Billgren wrote scripts and iinvited film teams in to film his shortfilms in his art installation.
+In 1998, Mona Johanne Hoel was invited by Ernst Billgren to direct one short film in his project The Art of Exposing a Film Recording, an exhibition in his direction presented by Jan Blomgren at Färgfabriken Stockholm.
+Ernst Billgren wrote scripts and iinvited film professionals to produce his shortfilms as part in an art installation.
 The different props were painted onto the walls and each of the ten directors made their short films.
-Mona J Hoel’s movie had the title KITCHEN and featured Pernilla August, Johan Rabeaus and Peter Whalbeck.
+Mona Johanne Hoel directed Kitchen that featured the great actors Pernilla August, Johan Rabeaus and Peter Whalbeck.